Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Xenos: If your not striving for progress it wont be guaranteed you will not regress
 - Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cuting it short
 	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one
+- Airiona believes that	a cybervator should serve Citizens not the other way around the way how the world currently works
 - Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can
 - Spike declares war on the NRA.
 	Max: ha you and what army